techfolios/techfolios.github.io/docs/quick-start/configure-theme.md

 ![](/img/quickstart/css-techfolio-theme-dir.png)

-At the time of writing, there are four pre-built themes available: "bitter.css", "default.css", "lime.css", and "rubik.css".
+At the time of writing, there are five pre-built themes available: "bitter.css", "default.css", "lime.css", "skyblue.css", and "rubik.css".

 The `_config.yml` file contains a line that specifies the theme associated with a portfolio.
 By default, it's "default.css":